 Make sure that most of your images are vertical and people use mobile phones to access social media.
 Keep your content vertical which means they need to turn their phones sideways for horizontal pictures.

-Keep your content engaging and short.
+Keep your content engaging and short for your Shopify store.
 Ask questions and include CTAs in descriptions to encourage users to take action.
 Stick to 100 characters for titles and about 500 characters for descriptions.

 Shorten your video content to a maximum of 15 seconds.
 The average attention span for video content on Facebook is about 2 seconds.